ACT Literary Awards: History

 The ACT Writers Centre was established in 1994 to support writers in the Australian Capital Territory.

 The inaugural ACT Writing and Publishing Awards were presented in 2004.

-In 2022, the organisation was renamed MARION ACT, and the awards became known as the MARION Book Awards.
-Since then, the awards program has evolved into the ACT Literary Awards, which now encompasses multiple categories across fiction, nonfiction, poetry, and children's literature.
+In 2022, the organisation was renamed MARION ACT, and the awards program evolved into the ACT Literary Awards, which now encompasses multiple categories across fiction, nonfiction, poetry, and children's literature.
 The suite also includes memorial prizes honouring distinguished individuals, as well as funded mentorships for emerging and established writers.

 Categories

 In 2004, the Centre launched the ACT Writing and Publishing Awards, coordinated and presented annually to recognise excellence in local writing.

 In 2022, the organisation rebranded as MARION, and the awards were briefly renamed the MARION Book Awards.
 Since then, the program has expanded and evolved into the ACT Literary Awards, coordinated by MARION as part of its annual programming.
 The awards now include categories for fiction, nonfiction, poetry, and children's literature, and also incorporate in memoriam prizes and funded mentorships supporting both emerging and established writers in the ACT and surrounding regions.

 In 2023, MARION introduced the MARION Fellowship, a developmental opportunity open to emerging writers, regardless of location.
 In 2024, the Marion Halligan Award was established in memory of acclaimed Australian author Marion Halligan OAM.
-This award recognises work that demonstrates uniqueness, literary excellence, and a capacity to surpass genre.
 It is selected from across all categories of the ACT Literary Awards.